StefMTP/shopify/Shopify_API.md

 ### Making API calls to an App

 Making sure we have enabled the creation and testing through PRIVATE APPS, we create a new one and copy the api key and password that is given to us.
-Through Postman, we make requests on our shop apps like this: {api-key}:{api-token}@{store-url}.admin/api/{api-version}/{api-resource}.
+Through Postman, we make requests to our shop on behalf of its private apps like this: {api-key}:{api-token}@{store-url}.admin/api/{api-version}/{api-resource}.
 Shopify requires this HTTP authentication.

 #### Things to watch out for on the API and its docs